SwiftIsland/SwiftIslandAPI/README.md

 The app is made by [Paul Peelen](https://github.com/ppeelen).
 The source code is available under MIT license.
 Please [contribute](CONTRIBUTING.md)!

+## Get started

+Clone this repository and run `swift run` to download the dependencies and start the server.

 ## Endpoints
 The API is located at: [https://swiftisland.herokuapp.com](https://swiftisland.herokuapp.com).
 The list below informs about the endpoints available.